Are you planning to travel to Japan for the first time? If so, this detailed Tokyo blog post was written for you.

 Skip ahead using the Table of Contents above.

 How many days to spend in Tokyo?

 We believe three days is sufficient, however, you can easily spend a week exploring Tokyo’s many neighborhoods, restaurants and attractions.
 Tokyo is the largest city in the world, after all.

-How much time you dedicate to Tokyo will depend on your travel style.
+How much time to spend in Tokyo will depend on your travel style.

 Do you like to visit temples and museums?
 Or do you prefer quirky cafes and theme parks?

 Another thing to consider is jet lag.
-When we encounter a significant time zone change we like to go slow on the first day.
+Whenever we encounter a significant time zone change, we like to go slow on the first day.
 Tokyo is 16 hours ahead of the Pacific Time Zone, which can seriously mess with your energy levels.